apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 #.
 Click Add.

 ..
-[2] These options are dependant on the capabilities of the hypervisor or the shared storage system which the VMs are on.
+[2] These options are dependant on the capabilities of the hypervisor or the shared storage system which the instances are on.
    If the hypervisor or underlying storage don't support a particular capability in the offering, the setting will have no effect.